 I now find myself recalling his generation’s tools to help frame a discussion of rapidly evolving wood construction technology.
 An early and important lesson I learned from him was: Don’t blame your tools for the quality of your work.
 Take ownership of your craft and you will quickly find that you are taking better ownership of your tools.
 If we are architects of mass timber, a rapidly maturing construction technology, and we need to innovate mass timber design solutions, then the critical question becomes: What mass timber design tools do we need to innovate?

 Such a question is not new to architects, who, I have found, continuously consider the tools at hand.
 To even the casual observer, the continual and dramatic evolution of an architect’s toolkit provides an indication of the extent to which our built environment still relies on a physical and digital pencil.
-More specifically, however, I think our built environment relies on the architects who care to sharpen those pencils. [see Pen and Paper Prevail]
+More specifically, however, I think our built environment relies on the architects who care to sharpen those pencils. [see The Magic of Paper and Pen]

 Artificial Intelligence, Virtual and Augmented Reality, Building Information Modeling (BIM), 3D printing, and tremors of the fourth industrial revolution are all examples of recent rompecabezas (head exploding puzzles) that have been happening in architecture offices internationally.
 They have also begun to impact timber manufacturing technology, which has similarly expanded to include a wide variety of engineered, tested, and coded wood products (some being massive and others microscopic).